 People who are dependent on benzodiazepines find it very hard to stop using them or cut down because of withdrawal symptoms.
-It may be dangerous to suddenly stop using benzodiazepines.
-Seek medical advice about how to withdraw gradually if you have been using benzodiazepines in higher doses or for a prolonged period.
+It is dangerous to suddenly stop using benzodiazepines.
+Seek medical advice and withdraw gradually if you have been using benzodiazepines in high doses or for a prolonged period.